-- No asking to borrow things (e.g. Money (whether for food, gas, rent, bail, or lawyers’ fees), car, cell phone, etc.)
+- No asking to borrow things (e.g. money, car, cell phone, etc.)

-“Put your own mask on first before helping others” You won’t be able to help your partner if you can’t help yourself.
+“Put your own oxygen mask on first before helping others.”
+You won’t be able to help your partner if you can’t help yourself.
 Try to maintain your own self-care routines as much as possible.
 This will build resiliency.

 An important first step in helping your partner is understanding their substance use.
 Educate yourself on substance use disorders and available resources.
 By doing this, you are not only empowering yourself to make well-informed decisions, but you are also ready and equipped with information when your partner decides they are ready to seek help.

-- Know the signs of an overdose & enroll in a Narcan (opioid overdose reversal medication) training course.
+- Know the signs of an overdose and enroll in a Narcan (opioid overdose reversal medication) training course.